 PhD in Legal Studies

-- The curriculum in International Law and Economics is held in English.
+- The curriculum in International and European Law is held in English.

 - The curriculum in Business and Social Law ("Diritto dell'impresa") is partly held in Italian and partly in English.

 When applying, candidates shall choose one of the two curricula.

 After a first semester in common, the PhD diversifies into the two curricula.